-Below are some of the services I personally use on this as well as use for my clients.
+Below are some of the services I personally use as well as use for my clients.
 I also highly recommend them to new clients and anybody serious about building an online business.
 That's why you're here, right?

 I've used a fair number of domain registrars over the past 20 years.
 I use only one nowadays — Namecheap.
 Their prices are good, their dashboard is easy to navigate, and they just work.
 No muss, no fuss.